How to Build a Strong Architecture Brand

 What marketing platforms will you use to show off your brand?
 Everything from construction site signs and social media to business networking and your website needs to be considered.

 To figure out where you should build your brand, don't make the mistake of spreading yourself wide and thin.
 This goes back to the target audience dilemma.
 Just like going after "everyone" doesn't really work, being "everywhere" decreases the chances for return on your investment.

 Try basing your choice of marketing platforms on what you know about your target audience and where they are:

 Answering these questions will help you pinpoint where your brand will flourish.
 In almost every case, digital platforms should be part of your brand strategy.

 Your website should align with your branding strategy.
-Clean, professional, in tune with your theme, and kept up to date with relevant, useful content.
+Clean, professional, in tune with your brand, and kept up to date with relevant, useful content.

 When you know who you are talking to, you also know what questions they are asking.
 Create content rich in keywords and topics that correspond to those questions.
 This will help boost your site's search ranking.

 Consider adding a blog to your site to present your insights and opinions on current events and industry trends, and share project and people news from your firm.
 It's a good way to show you are in touch with your target audience.